 Hobby Lobby DOES honor competitors’ ads in-store, but only if a specific price is listed in the ad and if they stock the exact same item (excluding Holiday doorbuster ads, Cricut, Silhouette, Sizzix, Cuttlebug, Simplicity & McCall’s patterns, clearance, and closeout items).

-However, they do NOT honor competitors’ percent off ads/coupons, and you cannot use a 40% off Hobby Lobby coupon with a price match.
+However, they do NOT honor competitors’ percent off ads or coupons.
 Be sure to do the math to make sure you’re getting the best price.

-If you find a furniture item that’s slightly damaged, you may be able to ask for an additional 10-15% off discount.
-Keep in mind that damaged items on the clearance wall are usually priced low because of the damage, but if you find an item that’s not properly marked, you can politely ask for a discount.
+If you find a furniture item that’s slightly damaged, you may be able to ask for an additional discount of 10-15% off.
+Keep in mind that damaged items on the clearance wall are usually priced low because of the damage, but if you find an item that’s not properly marked, you can try politely asking for a discount.

 When the seasonal items hit the shelves at Hobby Lobby, it isn’t long before they go on sale.
-The major seasonal items (i.e. spring, summer, Easter, fall, and Christmas) start at 40% off and usually stay there until the holiday nears (with the exception of candy items which don’t go on sale).
+The major seasonal items (i.e. spring, summer, Easter, fall, and Christmas) start at 40% off and usually stay there until the holiday happens.
+Note that this pricing strategy does not apply to candy items, which don’t go on sale until they’re clearanced.

-As the holiday draws closer, the discount will reach up to 50% off – with the exception of select items in the Christmas department, which usually reach 66% off several days before Christmas.
-After the holiday is over, these seasonal items go on clearance from 66% to 80%, and then eventually a whopping 90% off.
-Note that candy items only go on sale whenever they hit these clearance aisles.
+As the holiday draws closer, the discount may reach up to 50% off – with the exception of select items in the Christmas department, which usually reach 66% off several days before Christmas.
+After the holiday is over, these seasonal items go on clearance anywhere from 66% to 80%, and then eventually up to a whopping 90% off.
+Note that candy items only go on sale when they hit these clearance aisles.